 The original station, circa late 1940s.
 This station was located about where the Chesapeake Bay Bridge Tunnel toll plaza is today.
 Note the siren on the roof of the bay, this was used to signal volunteers to respond to the station before the days of pagers, cell phones or even portable radios.

-Check out this 8mm home movie showing President Kennedy campaigning on Chic’s Beach, circa 1960.
-The second half of the film clearly shows our Salvage unit as well as ambulance outside of our first station.
+8mm home movie showing President John F. Kennedy campaigning on Chic’s Beach, circa 1960.
+The second half of the film clearly shows our Salvage unit as well as ambulance outside of our first station, and we believe Kennedy is speaking in a field across from or next to the old station.

 Courtesy the Paul Judge collection.